erysdren/WifeRadiant/README.md

 ## FAQ

 - Q: How do I load an FGD in the editor?
-	- A: FGDs must be placed inside the SourceRadiant gamepack directory, like so: `SourceRadiant/gamepacks/hl2.game/hl2/halflife2.fgd`
+	- A: FGDs must be placed inside the WifeRadiant gamepack directory, like so: `WifeRadiant/gamepacks/hl2.game/hl2/halflife2.fgd`
 - Q: How do I load WADs for GoldSrc/Quake games?
-	- A: Unfortunately there is currently no way to manage WADs, SourceRadiant will automatically load any WADs it finds in the game directory, i.e. `Half-Life/valve/halflife.wad`
+	- A: Unfortunately there is currently no way to manage WADs, WifeRadiant will automatically load any WADs it finds in the game directory, i.e. `Half-Life/valve/halflife.wad`

 ## Credits